 One of the problems of building models of Oracle activity is that it’s easy to build the wrong model.
 One of the commonest issues appears with repetitive actions – how do you write code that repeats a simple action many times in a row.
 Writing a simple PL/SQL loop is often an adequate approach, but there are cases where a PL/SQL loop behaves very differently from a long list of individual SQL statements – which is why I’ve occasionally used a very simple-minded approach to avoid that particular trap.

-If you checked the directory of my database work area, you’d find an interesting pattern of names made by five very short scripts:
+If you checked the directory of my database work area, you’d find an interesting pattern of names made by five (subsequently grown to 7) very short scripts:

 The script start_10000.sql contains just 10 lines: